 For example, when instructing many large conveyancing providers, you may not have regular and direct access to the person overseeing things.
 And often, they may not be an experienced conveyancer or solicitor but instead working in a team that is simply supervised by someone who is.

-It is both useful (especially if an important or urgent issue arises) and reassuring to be able to meet your conveyancer or solicitor face to face and with offices in Reading and Henley-on-Thames we are ideally located.
+It is both useful (especially if an important or urgent issue arises) and reassuring to be able to meet your conveyancer or solicitor face to face, and with offices in Reading and Henley-on-Thames and Wokingham we are ideally located.

 Furthermore, as a leading Thames Valley law firm, our team has extensive knowledge of the surrounding area and enjoys longstanding working relationships with many estate agents, surveyors, lenders and other professional firms based in the region, including other firms of solicitors.
 These relationships can make a significant difference in helping to ensure the smooth running and successful completion of a conveyancing transaction.